Tourists, 2019, 8' 37", 4k digital video, multi-channel digital audio

 Hum series (2017, ongoing)

-These moving image works use sound as their starting point, particularly the everyday ambient sound we filter out - electrical hum, climate control units, traffic, birdsong, aircraft noise, etc. Drawing on minimalist aesthetics, the use of diegetic sound in cinema, and the traditions of large-format photography, the works are made using an extended fixed single shot, which includes the site of the source of the sound.They are intended as looped gallery installations, to allow an active role for audiences, which can interact with the works as and how they choose.
+These moving image works use sound as their starting point, particularly the everyday ambient sound we filter out - electrical hum, climate control units, traffic, birdsong, aircraft noise, etc. Adopting an approach from Pierre Bourdieu, 'the understanding gaze', drawing on minimalist aesthetics, the use of diegetic sound in cinema, and the traditions of large-format photography, the works are made using an extended fixed single shot, which includes the site of the source of the sound.They are intended as gallery installations, to allow an active role for audiences, which can interact with the works as and how they choose.